 Primary Care Nurse Practitioner Residency Program

-The Veterans Affairs St. Louis Health Care System (VASTLHCS) Office of Academic Affiliations (OAA) Nurse Practitioner Residency Program in Primary Care (NPRP-PC) is a year long program.
-The academic year starts/ends in July.
+The Veterans Affairs St. Louis Health Care System (VASTLHCS) and the Office of Academic Affiliations (OAA) Nurse Practitioner Residency Program in Primary Care (NPRP-PC) is a yearlong program.
+The academic year starts/ends in August.
 The academic affiliate is Maryville University, a well-established school of nursing, fully accredited by the Commission on Collegiate Nursing Education (CCNE) and fully approved by the Missouri State Board of Nursing.

 Program mission and goals: